-Admission Numbers
+4. Admission Numbers

-The school has a published admission number (PAN) of 30 for entry in year Reception for 2023.
+In 2024, Ridgeway Farm has an admission number of 210 for entry in year Reception.

-The school will accordingly admit this number of pupils if there are sufficient applications.
-Where fewer applications are received than the published admission number(s) for the relevant year group are received, the Academy Trust will offer places at Ridgeway Farm CE Academy to all that have applied on behalf of the school (up to the PAN number).
+The Academy will accordingly admit this number of pupils if there are sufficient applications.
+Where fewer applicants than the published admission number(s) for the relevant year group are received, the Academy Trust will offer places to all those who have applied.

-Application Process
+5. Application Process

-- 1. Applications for admission to the school should be made using the Local Authority Common Application Form by the national closing date of 15th January 2023. - 2.
-The Local Authority will inform parents of the offer of a place on behalf of the Diocese of Bristol Academies Trust on the national offer date 16th April 2023 or the next working day. - 3.
-The school will admit any pupils with an Education, Health and Care plan naming the school.
-Priority will then be given to those children who meet the criteria set out below, in order.
+- 5.1 Applications for admission to the Academy should be made using the Local Authority Common Application Form by the national closing date of 15th January 2024. - 5.2 The Local Authority will inform parents of the offer of a place on behalf of the Diocese of Bristol Academies Trust on the national offer date 16th April 2024 or the next working day. - 5.3 The Academy will admit any pupils with an Education, Health and Care plan naming the Academy.
+Priority will then be given to those children who meet the criteria set out below.

-Oversubscription Criteria
+6. Oversubscription Criteria

 1. Looked After, Previously Looked After and Internationally Adopted Previously Looked After Children.
-As this is a legal requirement, it automatically appears as the first of the school's oversubscription criteria.